What is Amylose?

 Chemical Properties of Amylose – (C6H10O5)n

 - Amylose forms a distinctive blue colour complex with iodine.
-Analysis is provided by high performance size exclusion chromatography and other methods.
+The analysis is provided by high-performance size exclusion chromatography and other methods.

 - Amylose molecules may form extensive hydrogen bonds that render the molecules less susceptible to enzymatic degradation.